 In general, only central repositories are bare.
 Developers will clone the repository if they want a copy of the data stored in the bare repository.
 You will probably not initialize a bare repository on your own computer.

 To create a bare repository using Git, you can use the following command:

 git init --bare <folder>

 Let’s walk through a more realistic example of initializing a bare repository.
 Suppose you want to create a remote central repository which stores files a number of team members may need to access.
-This repository will be created on another machine, so you’ll need to use SSH to set up the repo.
+This repository is created on another machine, so you’ll need to use SSH to set up the repo.